October 2016 - Democracy means the rule of the people (in Greek).

 on local matters for a long time after that.

-A thousand years later, in the Middle Ages, some cities in Italy - Siena, Florence, Genoa, Pisa, Venice - went back to having a democratic government.
-These were all organized in slightly different ways, but none of them allowed the poor, women, or children to vote, and some had a lottery system like Athens.
+A thousand years later, in the Middle Ages, some cities in Italy - Siena, Florence, Genoa, Pisa, Venice - went back to having a democratic government after Matilda of Canossa died.
+These democracies were all organized in slightly different ways, but none of them allowed the poor, women, or children to vote, and some had a lottery system like Athens.
+Further north in England, some men got the right to vote for local officials and for their representative in Parliament in the Middle Ages, but the king still held most of the power.

 These Italian democracies, too, were eventually conquered by the Holy Roman Empire and ruled by German emperors.
-But in the 1700s, people began to fight for democracy again.
-In America, the Revolutionary War brought the Constitution in 1789.
+But in the 1600s, people started to fight for democracy again.
+In England, Cromwell seized power for Parliament.
+In America, the Revolutionary War brought the Constitution in 1789, which let free adult men vote if they owned their own farm or business.
 A few years later, the French Revolution brought democracy to France (for a short time).
 And in the early 1900s, democracy came to Spain - for a while.
 None of these let women vote.
-Today many countries are democracies, and in most of them rich and poor, men and women have won the right to vote, though children and foreigners still can't.
-The amount of power available to voters, however, still varies widely from country to country.
+Today many countries are democracies, and in most of them poor people, people of color, and women have now won the right to vote, though children and foreigners still can't.
+The amount of power available to voters, however, still varies widely from country to country, and many countries, like Saudi Arabia, are still not democratic at all.